showayamada/CategorizeAI/README.md

 # Evalueation

 To improve accuracy, it is considerd necessary to have a large training dataset that covers a wide range of words comprehensively.
-However, for personal use within a limited scope, this model may still be practical, as people tend to use  expenses within their regular routines and not make drastically different shopping.
+However, for personal use within a limited scope, this model may still be practical, as people tend to use  expenses within their regular routines and not do drastically different shopping.

 Detail: